WedleySilva/WedleySilva/README.md

 I have experience in some technologies, such as:

 *Front-end:*
-- HTML5, CSS e Javascprit 🟠 🔵 🟡
+- HTML5, CSS and Javascprit 🟠 🔵 🟡
 - Vue JS 🟢 🟢 🟢
 - React Native 🔵🔵🔵
 - React JS 🔵